-It is possible to display all fuels in the Fuel list by selecting the last item in the Fuel Type selection box labeled (All).
-In this case, worksheet will contain rows with fuels of any type.
+It is possible to display all fuels in the Fuel list by selecting the first item in the Fuel Type selection box labeled (All fuels).
+In this case, the worksheet will contain rows with fuels of any type.

 5.1.2 Uncertainties for Fuel Type